 The seasons of the year in Greek mythology

 The cycle of the seasons is also present in Greek mythology with the myth of Persephone.

-Daughter of Zeus and Demeter, she married against her will the god Hades who held her prisoner in the underworld.
+Daughter of Zeus and Demeter, she married against her will the god Hades, who held her prisoner in the underworld.

 Wanting to recover her daughter, Demeter, goddess of agriculture and harvests, stopped making the earth bear fruit.

-In order not to let the world die, a compromise was found between Zeus, Hades and Demeter: Persephone had to spend six months in the underworld and six months on Earth.
+To avoid letting the world die, a compromise was found between Zeus, Hades and Demeter: Persephone had to spend six months in the underworld and six months on Earth.

 These two periods represent winter and summer.

 The seasons of the year and French traditions

 In French traditions, the seasons or the changes of seasons are marked by festivals.
 These celebrations sometimes go back to the dawn of time.

 - Spring: Easter